GKIDS

-GKIDS is an American film and television distributor.
+GKIDS, Inc. is an American film and television distributor.
 Based in New York City, GKIDS releases mostly international animated films and television series to North American audiences, as well as American films by independent filmmakers.
 The name is said to be an acronym for "Guerrilla Kids International Distribution Syndicate".

 In March 2024, The Boy and the Heron became the company's first theatrical release to win Best Animated Feature Film at the Academy Awards.
-In October 2024, it was announced GKIDS would be sold to Japanese entertainment company Toho, becoming a subsidiary of the Los Angeles-based Toho International.
+In October 2024, it was announced GKIDS would be sold to Japanese entertainment company Toho, becoming a subsidiary of the Los Angeles–based Toho International.
 The deal was completed in 2025.

 History

 GKIDS was founded by Eric Beckman in 2008.
 He previously co-founded and ran the New York International Children's Film Festival.
 Their first general release was Azur & Asmar, a French film dubbed in English for British and Irish audiences.

 The company attained national recognition with the 2010 release of The Secret of Kells, which received a nomination for Best Animated Feature at the 82nd Academy Awards.
 They also received two more Best Animated Feature nominations at the 84th Academy Awards, Spanish-language Chico and Rita and French-language A Cat in Paris.
 Both nominations were considered highly surprising by film insiders, beating out such notables as The Adventures of Tintin and Cars 2.
 This marked the first time that an independent distributor had two films in the Best Animated Feature category in the same year, a decision which Puss in Boots director Chris Miller said indicated the academy's "respect for diversity."

 In September 2011, GKIDS announced the acquisition of the North American theatrical distribution rights to the Studio Ghibli library, which were previously held by Walt Disney Studios Motion Pictures.
 Walt Disney Studios Home Entertainment, however, retained the home media distribution rights.
 GKIDS would later also managed the North American distribution of three new Studio Ghibli films: From Up on Poppy Hill in 2013, The Tale of the Princess Kaguya in 2014, and When Marnie Was There in 2015 as well as the first-time North American releases of Only Yesterday and Ocean Waves in 2016.